Indianola, Texas

 Indianola is a ghost town located on Matagorda Bay in Calhoun County, Texas, United States.
-The community, once the county seat of Calhoun County, is a part of the Victoria, Texas, Metropolitan Statistical Area.
+The community, once the county seat of Calhoun County, is a part of the Victoria, Texas metropolitan area.
 In 1875, the city had a population of 5,000, but on September 15 of that year, a powerful hurricane struck, killing between 150 and 300 and almost destroying the town.
 Indianola was rebuilt, only to be wiped out on August 19, 1886, by another intense hurricane followed by a fire.
 Indianola was designated a Recorded Texas Historic Landmark in 1963, marker number 2642.
 The site is also home to a statue of René-Robert Cavelier, Sieur de La Salle.

 Indianola is now the site of a small unincorporated fishing village.